alexdivadi/wastenot/readme.md

    - [x] Implemented deleting items
    - Challenges faced: Passing data between view controllers using delegates was new and I didn't understand it at first.
 I also had to change up the models a couple times to get what I wanted.
 The logic was quite confusing.
 3. Add filtering by storage and calendar view
+   - [x] Added calendar view which updates decorations based on expiration
+   - [x] Added local push notifications (no dev signing capabilities yet though)
+   - [x] Added about page
+   - [x] Added app icon and launch screen
+   - [x] Implemented filtering by storage and search bar
+   - [x] Bugfixes and clean up UI
+   - [x] Added support for dark mode
+   - Challenges faced: UICalendarView crashes whenever the dates needed to update are outside the year visible, however this was not in the documentation.
+It was very finnicky to figure out and I spent a lot of time debugging.
+I also had trouble getting the color of the buttons the way I wanted them to be.

 ## Overview